markdown-it/markdown-it/docs/architecture.md

 ## Data flow

 Input data is parsed via nested chains of rules.
-There are 3 nested chains - `core`, `block` & `inline`:
+There are 3 nested chains -- `core`, `block`, & `inline`:

 ```
 core